-Pending stakeholder and regulatory approvals, this effort is on schedule.
+Pending regulatory approvals, this effort will be completed in 2007.

 2. PJM Move to Marginal Losses.

 The Midwest ISO presently includes the impact of marginal losses in its dispatch of energy and Locational Marginal Price calculations while PJM does not.
 This distinction has the potential to increase the level of price separation at the RTOs' borders.
 PJM's implementation of Marginal Losses has the potential to reduce this component of price divergence.